rattfieldnz/sales-tax-test/README.md

 *If you have any issues installing and running this project, please let me know - I'm very happy to help, and also learn something new.*

+---

+**EDIT (15/11/2017):** A live demo is available at [https://sales-tax-test.robertattfield.com](https://sales-tax-test.robertattfield.com).
+To login, enter the following credentials:

+- Email: demo@salestaxtest.com (not a real one)
+- Password: demo

+The demo user cannot save any edits, and add/delete new items.

+---

 To install the project on your local server, please read the requirements below:

 ---